-The National Park Authority has recently launched a free app which shows how many vacant places are available in certain car parks in real time; this includes some of the car parks around Snowdon.
+The National Park Authority has recently launched a free app which shows how many vacant places are available in certain car parks in real time; at present, as far as Snowdon is concerned, this includes only the Nant Peris (Park & Ride) and Rhyd Ddu car parks.
 You can read more about the Parking Snowdonia app here.

-The only car park which can be pre-booked is Pen y Pass (during the season only, i.e. from about Easter to early November).
-Parking at Pen y Pass is currently Pay & Display.
+The only car park which can be pre-booked is Pen y Pass (during the season only, from April to the end of October).
+Click on the link below.

 The above 3 are also served by the Park & Ride bus service from Nant Peris (located between Llanberis and Pen y Pass).

-At Pen y Pass, which is usually manned, guidance can be sought from the car park staff as to the best place to leave bikes.
+At Pen y Pass, which is the only manned SNPA car park, guidance can be sought from the car park staff as to the best/safest place to leave motorbikes.

 The National Park currently have no dedicated places for leaving bicycles in any of their car parks.
 However, most sites have posts or poles to which bikes can be chained for safety, or bikes can be chained together, so long as they are not blocking any path or access.